rswamidasan/Data_Science_GCD/README.md

 Thus, out of the 86 selected measured variables, only 11 are Accelerometer measurements that do not have a Gyroscope counterpart.
 So, by splitting a row of the Step 5 data set into an Acc row and a Gyro row, we reduce the number of columns to : 3 x Fixed + 16 x tBody + 24 x fBody + 8 x Gravity + 2 x angle_tBody + 3 x angle_XYZ = 56.
 This is a reduction of 32 columns out of 88, while making the data set conform to tidy data norms.

-Out of these 56 variables, only 11 (less than 20%) will properly have NA values in the Gyro rows, because they are ìnot applicableî to Gyroscope measurement.
+Out of these 56 variables, only 11 (less than 20%) will properly have NA values in the Gyro rows, because they are ‚Äúnot applicable‚Äù to Gyroscope measurement.

 The missing fBodyGyro variables: The fBody variables are derived from a Fast Fourier Transform (FFT) of the tBody variables.
 One would expect, therefore that every tBody variable has an fBody counterpart.
 (There are also Fbody meanFreq variables that do not have a Time domain counterpart.)
 So, since every tBodyAcc variable has a tBodyGyro counterpart, every fBodyAcc variable should have an fBodyGyro counterpart.
 But, there are 9 fBodyAccJerk variables that do not have corresponding fBodyGyroJerk variables.

-The features_info document does omit fBodyGyroJerk-XYZ from the list of FFT variables derived ñ no explanation is given.
+The features_info document does omit fBodyGyroJerk-XYZ from the list of FFT variables derived ‚Äì no explanation is given.
 But, the same document also omits fBodyAccMag from this list and it is present later on and in the raw data provided.
 So, perhaps an error has taken place.
 If so, the NA entries in the Gyro rows of these variables will serve as an indication that there are missing values that should have been measured.
 (Why would you want the FFT of an angular jerk magnitude and not the axial components?
 They have both for linear jerk.
 Surely, rotation is as important for Human Activity Recognition as linear motion.)

 The mis-named angle_tBodyAccMean_gravity variable:  There should be no such thing.
 The angle is measured between 2 vectors, one of which could be gravityMean.
 But, gravity is not on the list in the features_info document.
 Moreover, all the other angle variables have gravityMean at the end.
 So, this variable name has been amended to tBodyAccMean_gravityMean which gives it a Gyro counterpart.

 The order of the variables: A tidy data set should have related variables placed near each other.
 The order of the variables has been modified accordingly (with Acc and Gyro measurements in 2 separate, alternating rows):

          - tBody 	: 16 columns

          - fBody	: 24 variables

          - tGravity  : 8 variables

          - angle	: 7 variables

 Further, the tBody... and fBody... variables all have XYZ variables with a single Mag (magnitude) variable calculated from their values (the Euclidean norm).
 They are separated by intervening columns of other XYZ variables.
 The position of the Mag variables has been altered to be immediately after their XYZ variables.

 The tidy data set from this step has 360 observations on 56 variables, of which 3 are fixed variables and 53 are measured variables.
 The new fixed variable is named Device.
-It has 2 values - ìAccî and ìGyroî.
+It has 2 values - ‚ÄúAcc‚Äù and ‚ÄúGyro‚Äù.
 It is grouped by Activity, Subject and Device, with summarized measurements for each Activity and each Subject.

-The ìGyroî rows each have 20 x NA values, 9 of which (ìfBodyJerk..î) may be missing values that should be measured and placed in the data set.
+The ‚ÄúGyro‚Äù rows each have 20 x NA values, 9 of which (‚ÄúfBodyJerk..‚Äù) may be missing values that should be measured and placed in the data set.

 Step 6 is labelled Step 5 (Part B) in the analysis script.